All Episodes

 And Rush has never given them it.

-This was when uh he was giving his speech to the school kids and they had these study plans in which they were invited to write essays answering questions on what they could do to help the president.
+This was when he was giving his speech to the school kids and they had these study plans in which they were invited to write essays answering questions on what they could do to help the president.

 There were already enough distractions in American grade schools.

-And I said it was a cult of personality, and then I said in my way, I said, obviously it's not a cult of personality on the scale of Kim Jong il uh or Saddam Hussein.
+And then I said, in my way, I said, obviously, it's not a cult of personality on the scale of Kim Jong-il or Saddam Hussein.

-It's not a cult of personality on the scale of Saddam Hussein and Kim Jong il.
+It's not a cult of personality on the scale of Saddam Hussein and Kim Jong-il.

-Next thing you know, it's on the front page of the New York Times, the front page of the New York Times, that I had compared President Obama as part of the, you know, in my role as a spokesperson for the angry, insane, deranged uh right wing.
+Next thing you know, it's on the front page of the New York Times, the front page of the New York Times, that I had compared President Obama as part of the, you know, in my role as a spokesperson for the angry, insane, deranged right wing.

-And what was fascinating to me was the way newspapers all over the country.
+And what was fascinating to me was the way newspapers all over the country, the Chicago Tribune picked up the story.

-But because they hadn't heard the source either, they hadn't heard the show.
+But because they hadn't heard the source either, they hadn't heard the show, they said, oh, Mark Stein interviewed by Rush Limbaugh.

 No, Rush was on his golf thing.